 Faculty advisor: Maria Harrison

-Understanding how insects transmit plant pathogens - Heck Lab, BTI
+Understanding how insects transmit plant pathogens - Heck Lab, USDA

 The Heck lab deciphers molecular mechanisms regulating insect transmission of plant pathogens and uses this knowledge to create practical solutions that mitigate vector-borne diseases in agriculture.
 We use a combination of computational and wet-lab approaches to study vector-pathogen-plant interactions.
 Students will receive training at the intersections of computational biology, plant pathology, entomology, microbiology, genetic engineering and synthetic biology.
 Projects involve research on citrus greening disease or diseases caused by aphid-borne poleroviruses, such as the invasive cotton leafroll dwarf virus